-The goal of this cross-disciplinary project will be to investigate the importance of the tip shape for the prototype of in the soil digging.
-As seen from nature, shape is importnt based on the develop a self-burrowing probe using the techniques of soft robotics.
+The goal of this cross-disciplinary project will be to develop a self-burrowing probe using the techniques of soft robotics.
 The robot will mimic the earthworm shape and the sequence of motions involved in peristaltic locomotion.

 The student will investigate the best burrowing strategies to overcome the soil penetration resistance, recognise and adapt to obstacles encountered during the penetration test.